susam/tucl/the-unix-command-language.md

 </pre>

-is a simple example of a calculation that produces as output a set of paried numbers.
+is a simple example of a calculation that produces as output a set of paired numbers.
 The `plot` program accepts numbers, and produces a scaled labelled plot.
 If `calc` did not produce the numbers in monotonic order, the variant